pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/mdp-dp-algorithms/policy-iteration/_index.md

 * Not discounted episodic MDP (γ = 1)
 * Non terminal states 1, ..., 14
 * One terminal state (shown twice as shaded squares)
-* Actions leading out of the grid leave state unchanged
+* The action that the agent takes, cause the intended state transition with probability 1.0.
+Actions leading out of the grid leave state unchanged.
 * Reward is −1 until the terminal state is reached
 * Agent follows a uniform random policy $\pi(north|.) = \pi(south|.) = \pi(east|.) = \pi(west | .) = 0.25$

 ![Grid world (source: Sutton)](./images/gridworld-sutton.PNG)

 * The terminal states are shaded.
 The reward is $-1$ on all transitions until the terminal states are reached.
 The non-terminal states are $S_1,S_2,...,s_{14}$.

-* We begin with random values (or utilities) and random policy $\pi$
+* We begin with random values (or 0.0) and a random policy $\pi$

 ![policy-iter-1](images/policy-iter-1.PNG)
 *Initial values and policy for policy iteration*